Proxy305/WatchPuppy/README.md

 Using WatchPuppy, you can easily turn your Raspberry Pi into a surveillance camera.

 ##Function
-With WatchPuppy you can:
+WatchPuppy can:
 * Record H.264 video clips
-* Clean up unneeded clips
+* Clean up unneeded clips automatically
-* Real-time video streaming
+* Stream real-time video via HTTP

 ##Hardware Requirements